jwowillo/jwowillo/content/trim/main.md

 ## Description

-`trim` works by removing unrelated logic from applications through the use of "trimmings".
-Trimmings are decorators which wrap a specific piece of functionality in other necessary, but not directly associted, functionality.
+`trim` works by removing unrelated logic from `Application`s through the use of `Trimmings`. `Trimming`s are decorators which wrap a specific piece of functionality in other necessary, but not directly associted, functionality.
 For example, a piece of functionality that returns an expensive operation could have a cache trimming which remembers results.
 Caching isn't directly related to the expensive operation but is good to have for avoiding recomputation.

 This concept is extended through the entire framework.
-For example, application nesting is made easy in `trim`.
-Applications are groups of related functionality that exist at a subdomain or base path and are organized into a tree structure.
-Trimmings applied to an application in the tree affect all child applications and controllers.
-At a small level, a trimming which only allows GET requests could be applied to a static file serving application which will force all attached controllers to only allow GET requests.
-At a higher level, a context injecting trimming could be applied to the root application, injecting a context into every application and controller below it.
+For example, application nesting is made easy in `trim`. `Application`s, as defined in the `application` package, are groups of related functionality that exist at a subdomain or base-path and are organized into a tree structure. `Trimming`s applied to an `Application` in the tree affect all child `Application`s and `Controller`s.
+At a small level, a `Trimming` which only allows GET requests could be applied to a static-file `Application` which will force all attached `Controller`s to only allow GET requests.
+At a higher level, a context injecting `Trimming` could be applied to the root `Application` injecting a context into every `Application` and `Controller` below it.

-Trimmings allow the repetitive tasks of web development to be easily separated and refactored into their own specific functionality.
-These trimmings can then by more broadly applied.
+`Trimming`s allow the repetitive tasks of web-development to be easily separated and refactored into their own specific functionality.
+These `Trimming`s can then by more broadly applied.
 The actual code of substance is also more effectively able to convey its purpose without the unrelated logic.
-Premade trimmings can also be easily provided allowing the functionality to be written once in a library and used anywhere.
+Premade `Trimming`s can also be easily provided allowing the functionality to be written once in a library and used anywhere.